Business Succession Planning Defined

-One of the important decisions a business owner must face is when and how to step out of the business–in other words, business succession planning.
+One of the important decisions a business owner must face is when and how to step out of the business--in other words, business succession planning.
 Do you expect to retire from your business?
 Do you have a plan in place?
 What would happen to your business if you were to die today?
 Do you have children you hope to bring into the business?
 These are questions only you can answer, and your answers will lead you and your financial and legal advisers to a course of action.
 When you develop a succession plan for your business you have two basic choices: you can sell your business, or you can give it away.
 Once you choose to either sell or gift, you can structure your plan to go into effect during your lifetime or at your death.

 You can transfer your business interest with a buy-sell agreement, a legal contract that prearranges the sale of your business interest.
 It allows you to keep control of your interest until the occurrence of an event specified in the agreement, such as your death, disability, or retirement.
 A buy-sell agreement can help you to solve the problems inherent in attempting to sell a closely held business.
 When you structure your agreement, you can tailor it to your needs.

 When you draft your buy-sell agreement, you establish the triggering events, meaning those events under which the sale can or must happen.
 Common triggering events include death, disability, or retirement.
 Other events like divorce or bankruptcy can also be included as triggering events under a buy-sell agreement.
-Here are 8 steps to consider if you’re preparing for a divorce.

 At the occurrence of the triggering event, the buyer is obligated to buy your interest from you or your estate.
 The buyer can be a person, a group (such as co-owners), the business itself, or a combination.
 You (or your family or estate) are spared the task of trying to find a buyer when you are ready to sell.